-Unitarian Universalist (UU) ministers are approved or “credentialed” for service by the Unitarian Universalist Association (UUA).
-The UUA’s Ministerial Fellowship Committee (MFC) oversees the process of training and credentialing UU ministers.
-Once approved by the MFC, ministers enter into ongoing professional relationship or “fellowship” with one another and with the UUA.
+Unitarian Universalist ministers are credentialed for service by the Unitarian Universalist Association's Ministerial Fellowship Committee (MFC), which oversees the process of training and credentialing for Unitarian Universalist ministry.

-Stages of Preparation – Learn more about what it takes to become a UU minister.
+- Stages of Preparation: Learn more about what it takes to become a Unitarian Universalist minister.

-If you are interested in becoming a UU minister, you are encouraged to contact the UUA’s Ministerial Credentialing Office, whose staff can consult with you about your plans guide you through the process of ministerial preparation.
-The Ministerial Credentialing Office also works closely with the Regional Sub-Committees on Candidacy (RSCC) and the Internship Clearinghouse.
+If you are interested in becoming a Unitarian Universalist minister, you are encouraged to contact the UUA’s Ministerial Credentialing Office, whose staff can consult with you about the process for ministerial fellowship.
+You can reach them at email@example.com.